wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 3. The administration screen

 == Changelog ==
+1.5.10 -September 4, 2010
+	Added a bit of default CSS to make the search specification screen more adaptable.

 1.5.9 -August 30, 2010
 	Make sure that all cURL calls are GET, as some servers don't like POST.